 Dutching is betting on all possible outcomes of an event with different bookmakers.

 You can use dutching to find arbitrage bets.
-However, this is likely to lead to gubbing if you repeatedly arb a bookie.
+However, arbing may lead to gubbing.

-Bookmakers often disagree on the outcome of an event and offer different prices for each outcome.
+Bookmakers often disagree on the outcome of an event.
+Bookie A and bookie B offer different prices for each outcome.
 We can find dutching opportunities in these instances.

-The most simple dutches are on sports with two possible outcomes like darts and snooker.
-Also consider football under/over markets.
+The most simple dutches are on sports with two possible outcomes such as darts and snooker.
+Also, consider football under/over markets.

-The above example is in the over/under 3.5 goals market for Gillingham vs Peterborough.
+The above example is the over/under 3.5 goals market for Gillingham versus Peterborough.

 - Over 3.5 goals is 5/2 (3.5) at Unibet.
 A £28 bet returns £70 if over 3.5 goals wins.